UniversityOfPlymouth-Electronics/DigitalSystems/level5/comb_logic.md

 <figcaption>Internal wires labelled as A,B,C and D.</figcaption>
 </figure>

-> Note how there is one internal wire for each logic-gate output.

-Let's look at different sections of this code in turn.

-### Module Declaration
-Note how the module was declared:
+Let's now look at how the module was declared:

 ```verilog
 module comb_logic(